MichaelSkowronek/MichaelSkowronek/README.md

 My focus is on Machine Learning.

-I also have a Bachelor's degree in Mechanical Engineering.
+I also have a Bachelor's degree in Mechanical Engineering (and Computer Science, to avoid confusion).

 Fitting this perfectly, I have a job on a project which does research on combining Machine Learning and Cybernetics.